eigenhombre/sortest/README.md

 # sortest

-**Continuous testing in Python** with sorting by test speed, and auto-restart when files change.
+**Continuous testing in Python** with test sorting by execution speed, and with auto-restart from the beginning when files change.

 For about nine months I have been using a [continuous testing tool](https://github.com/eigenhombre/continuous-testing-helper/) I